Last updated April 14th, 2023.

 But the law still prohibits foreign property ownership exceeding 30% of floor space in any one condo.
 Likewise, non-Vietnamese nationals may only purchase a maximum of 250 houses in a single neighborhood or ward.

-Furthermore, every plot of land in Vietnam still technically belongs to the state.
-Businesses and individuals can own houses and other structures.
-Yet the land they sit on must be leased from the government.
+Furthermore, every plot of land in Vietnam still technically belongs to the state – not any one person.
+Businesses and individuals can still own houses and other structures, yet the land they sit on must be leased from the government.

 Foreigners can own structures but not land in Vietnam.
 You’ll also need a long-term visa and might be restricted from buying in certain certain neighborhoods or projects.